WHIM Syndrome Genetic Testing

 Sometimes, this disease can also occur as a new condition in a child caused by a spontaneous mutation when neither parent has the abnormal gene.

-WHIM is an ultra-rare disease, and the number of people that have it is unknown.
-Since severe chronic low white blood cell counts are the primary laboratory finding for not only WHIM but also so many common diseases, it is believed that WHIM is underdiagnosed.
+WHIM syndrome is an ultra-rare disease, and the number of people that have it is unknown.
+Since severe chronic low white blood cell counts are the primary laboratory finding for not only WHIM syndrome but also so many common diseases, it is believed that WHIM syndrome is underdiagnosed.

 The Jeffrey Modell Foundation (JMF), a non-profit organization for primary immunodeficiency diseases, and X4 Pharmaceuticals co-sponsored a genetic screening study to help identify patients who have WHIM syndrome, at no cost to patients or insurance.

-The genetic study will evaluate up to 300 patients, representing the largest WHIM genetic screening study to date.
-Identification through genetic screening is a crucial step forward in patients care and a key to shortening a WHIM patient’s path to diagnosis; hopefully enabling individuals living with WHIM syndrome to access more effective treatments in the future.
+The genetic study will evaluate up to 300 patients, representing one of the largest WHIM syndrome genetic screening studies to date.
+Identification through genetic screening is a crucial step forward in patients care and a key to shortening a WHIM syndrome patient’s path to diagnosis; hopefully enabling individuals living with WHIM syndrome to access more effective treatments in the future.

 CXCR4 genetic testing is also available at cost through other commercial or research laboratories.